Aaron of York: Transactions

-In 1236, Aaron agreed to pay to King Henry III of England 100 marks a year to be free of all taxes (Tovey, Anglia Judaica, Oxford, 1738, p.
+In 1236 Aaron agreed to pay to King Henry III of England 100 marks a year to be free of all taxes (Tovey, Anglia Judaica, Oxford, 1738, p.
 108).
 Notwithstanding this, in 1273 he was mulcted 4,000 marks of silver and four of gold (Matthew Paris, Chronica Majora, iv.260).
 This was not an unusual occurrence, for in 1250 he was fined 14,000 marks of silver and ten of gold for the use of the Queen, on the charge of having falsified a deed.
 On this occasion he told Matthew Paris himself that he had paid the king altogether no less a sum than 30,000 marks in silver and 200 in gold (ibid. v.136).
 A number of Hebrew sheṭarot dealing with Aaron's transactions still exist, one of them entirely in his own handwriting.

-When Henry III went to war in 1243 in his absence Aaron of York was accused of transgressions against the King; these are not recorded.
+When Henry III went to war in 1243, in his absence Aaron of York was accused of transgressions against the King; these are not recorded.
 He was sent to prison and managed to leave when he paid a fine of £100.
 The following year he was accused of forging a deed and was summoned before the King.
-On threat of imprisonment he paid the sum of £30,000 marks in silver to the King and 200 gold marks as a gift to the Queen.
+On threat of imprisonment he paid the sum of 30,000 marks in silver to the King and 200 gold marks as a gift to the Queen.
 At this time the King was desperate for money as the war in France had not gone well.
-This left Aaron of York in ruins and the King realised that he was no more use to him and dismissed him from his office.
+This left Aaron of York in ruins and the King realised that he was no more of use to him and dismissed him from his office.